stripe/stripe-dotnet/readme.md

 Add a reference to Stripe.net.dll (You can find a pre-compiled version in the build folder of this repository or install Stripe.net via NuGet)

 Next you will need to provide Stripe.net with your api key.
-There are 3 ways to do this:
+There are 3 ways to do this: Choose one.

-1) Add an AppSetting with your api key to your config
+a) Add an AppSetting with your api key to your config (this is the easiest way)

 	<appSettings>
 	...